SimenB/stylint/CONTRIBUTING.md

 Individual checks are in the src/checks folder.
 If you are adding a new check, please keep in mind they are designed to be as small and atomic ( and testable ) as possible.
 True/False return values are used to determine if the test passes or fails (the meaning can depend on the test), and an undefined return value means the test wasn't applicable.

-Additional reporters should be created as separate npm packages, ideally prefixed with stylint-reporter for ease of searching.
+Additional formatters should be created under the [](src/formatters/) directory.